 A high quality environment improves the experience of using the town centre for all users, increases property values, attracts inward investment and can dramatically enhance the perception of Walsall for both regular users and people visiting the town centre for the first time.
 The environmental infrastructure network in Walsall should focus on protecting and, wherever possible, improving features of the town centre such as the Town Arm of the Walsall Canal, areas of Open Space or connectivity to the Arboretum.
-These important environmental assets collectively provide multi-functional benefits including, for example, providing leisure and recreational facilities, forming wildlife corridors, providing space for pedestrian and cycle routes, or offering opportunities for climate change mitigation and adaptation.
-An important priority for improving the environmental features in and around the town centre.
+These important environmental assets collectively provide multi-functional benefits including, for example, providing leisure and recreational facilities, forming wildlife corridors, providing space for pedestrian and cycle routes and offering opportunities for climate change mitigation and adaptation.
+An important priority for improving the environment of the town centre should be to improve the linkages between environmental features in and around the town centre.

-Policy CSP3 of the BCCS requires development proposals to demonstrate how the network of Environmental Infrastructure will be protected, enhanced and expanded at every opportunity.
+Policy CSP3 of the BCCS requires development proposals to demonstrate how the network of environmental infrastructure will be protected, enhanced and expanded at every opportunity.
 This is supported by other strategic environmental policies on, for example, nature conservation (BCCS Policy ENV1).
 Environmental infrastructure covers open space, sport and recreation facilities, areas of biodiversity and geodiversity importance, wildlife corridors, the canal network, watercourses, energy efficient buildings, renewable energy generation, pedestrian and cycle routes, areas and buildings of high design quality, and the special character and historic aspects of locally distinctive elements of the Black Country.

-The BCCS also provides the strategic approach to Climate Change adaptation and mitigation issues in the Black Country through these environmental policies.
+The BCCS also provides the strategic approach to climate change adaptation and mitigation issues in the Black Country through these environmental policies.
 The main issues the AAP needs to address are flood risk, urban heat island effect, strengthening ecological networks, providing and supporting renewable energy (including the potential for district heating), energy efficient buildings and improving sustainable transport.
 Improving green infrastructure can increase wildlife resilience, reduce flooding, reduce the urban heat island effect and increase the amount of carbon absorbed by trees.